 Since it’s hosted in the cloud, your customer data is available 24/7 – not just when you’re at the office.
 Information stored in your CRM is organized and accessible to everyone on your team from anywhere in the world.
 This means your inside sales team can review the same information as your outside sales reps meeting clients on the road.

 A cloud CRM is also a lifesaver when you need to make a last-minute sales call or when working remotely.
 You can quickly check up on a client or get the details you need for an important sales call whether you’re on your phone, tablet, laptop, or borrowing someone else’s device.

 3. Ease of Use

 Not only does a cloud CRM ensure your customer data is always at your fingertips, but it’s simple to use.

-Onboarding is a different experience for every platform, but Propeller CRM doesn’t involve a steep learning curve.
+Onboarding is a different experience for every platform, but Propeller’s simple CRM software doesn’t involve a steep learning curve.
 Thanks to our simple onboarding process, you’ll be up and running within minutes.

 You can upload and sync existing customer data, edit details whenever you want, and customize fields and reports to fit your sales process.
 Our cloud CRM also allows you to easily send cold email campaigns, generate new leads, keep track of existing customer data and communications, and send follow-up emails.

 If you do run into trouble, you can simply get in touch with your CRM company’s customer support team to help you figure it out.

 Small businesses don’t need to invest a bunch of capital to get started with a cloud CRM.
 Switching to a cloud CRM is a low-risk endeavor with very high reward potential.

 The services offered can save your sales team time by taking care of data management, so they can focus on selling and bringing in more revenue.
 Plus, a cloud CRM requires less resources to maintain, so you don’t need to hire a big IT team to manage it.